SandyYuan/astro_mcp/README.md

 ### Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-survey`)
+2. Create a feature branch (`git checkout -b feature/new-capability`)
 3. Add your data source or tool following the existing patterns
 4. Write tests for new functionality
-5. Update documentation
+5. Update documentation and examples
 6. Submit a pull request

 ## Dependencies